hedzr/bgo/README.md

 ## Features

+`bgo` makes your golang building life easier, it's an efficent and extensible build tool.

 - Run go building with or without a config file `.bgo.yml`
 - Scan the directory to grab all main packages and initial `.bgo.yml`
 - While